ishxn02/Tiger_Trace/README.md

 ## Acknowledgments

 - Special thanks to Dr. Wee Kek Tan for mentorship and guidance during the project.
-- Sponsored by the government of Chhattisgarh and the Biodiversity Board.
 - Thanks to the National University of Singapore for the research internship opportunity.

 ---